The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel 2015

 Prize share: 1/1

 Angus Deaton was born in Edinburgh, Scotland and was educated at Fettes College.
-He then studied at the University of Cambridge, where he received his doctorate in 1975.
+He then studied at the University of Cambridge, where he received his doctorate in 1974.
 After serving as a professor at the University of Bristol he joined the faculty at Princeton University, New Jersey, USA, in 1983.
-Angus Deaton has two daughters and is married to economist Anne Case.
+Angus Deaton is married to economist Anne Case and has one son and one daughter.